NPLM Full Form-Non-Performing Loan Management

 Case Studies: Successful NPL Management Practices

-Several countries have successfully reduced NPL ratios through structured interventions:
+Countries have reduced NPL ratios through interventions:

-India: The introduction of the Insolvency and Bankruptcy Code (IBC) helped speed up loan resolution and recovery.
+• India: The Insolvency and Bankruptcy Code (IBC) accelerated loan recovery.

 Challenges in Non-Performing Loan Management